prajwal2308/DIS_PROJECT_LoRAWAN/README.md

 - Python scripts `AllComparision.py` is run from within shart_*_versions script for analysis.

 ## Comparision Plots and Visual analysis
-- Once start_*_version is ran, It automatically fetches the summay of metrics and stores in the root directry and it can be found under comparision_plots dir.
+- Once `start_*_version.sh` is ran, It automatically fetches the summay of metrics and stores in the root directry and it can be found under `comparision_plots` dir.

-- Additionally for each version, All the plots related to metrics is stored under Report*_LoRAWAN_* directory
+- Additionally for each version, All the plots related to metrics is stored under `Report*_LoRAWAN_*` directory
-- Summary text file is stored in Summary_LoRAWAN_*
+- Summary text file is stored in `Summary_LoRAWAN_*.txt `

 ##